 For those dreaming of teaching English in France, it’s a competitive field.
 Even extremely qualified candidates with excellent teaching experience will need to elbow out the competition for top-paid jobs.
 Typically, most teachers wanting to teach English in Paris long-term will start by getting a working holiday visa, or even working as an au pair, and aim to gain permanent residence once they’ve found a full-time teaching job in France.

 In the past, the resistance to English learning in France meant that jobs for English teachers were limited to summer camps and au pair roles.
 En masse, the skill of being able to speak English just wasn’t highly valued in France.
 However, the TEFL market has grown over the last 20 years, and while French is still widely spoken as a mother tongue across the globe, the status of English as the business lingua franca means there’s a real incentive to learn.

 Generally speaking, if you do find yourself teaching in Paris, it’ll be to younger generations.
 This is for a number of reasons; pride in the French language, the relative recency of English being taught in schools, the impact of English-language culture and the importance of business English, for example.
 This isn’t to say that you’ll never teach anyone over 50, but it’s certainly more likely – due to cultural shifts in the very recent past – that the job opportunities you find will involve young professionals and children.

 As with the rest of France, younger teachers are preferred, and though it sounds oxymoronic, you’ll also need some teaching experience on your side.
 Qualifications, including a four-year bachelor’s degree and – of course – a TEFL certificate, will see you in a prime position for a Parisian teaching opportunity.

 Requirements for teaching English in Paris

-- A 120-hour TEFL certificate from an accredited provider
+- A 120-hour TEFL certification from an accredited, reputable provider

 Salary & cost of living in Paris